Also known as Hopkinton Highlands

 The north trailhead of the Betty Fitzpatrick Trail begins at Wedgewood Drive between Cedar Street Extension and Highcroft Way.
-You can park just off the road on the grass near the trailhead, where there is a large sign at the edge of the woods.
-There is no off-street parking near the south trailhead.
+If it is dry, you can park just off the road on the grass near the trailhead, where there is a large sign at the edge of the woods.

 From this junction you can take the Saddle Hill Trail under the bridge (along the left side) to the other side of the road and eventually connect to the Sands Trail in the nearby Sands Conservation Area for a 2-mile hike.
 The Saddle Hill Trial also connects to more miles of trails in Hopkinton State Park.
 Or, you can turn right before the underpass and climb up to exit at Overlook Road.